About CAFE

 What funding is available from the CAFE RCC?

 The application for the 2025 Pilot Program has now closed.
-Thank you to our applicants, we will be in touch as the review process progresses.
+Thank you to our applicants.

 Who do I contact for a Letter of Support from the CAFE RCC?